thecodeteam/community/docs/devhigh5.md

 Has anyone contributed yet?
 ---------------------------
 Yes, a number of projects have been contributed by Dell EMC employees and external developers.
-Just click on the #DevHigh5 tag on the [{code} Github](http://codedellemc.com) page to see all the projects.
+Just click on the **DevHigh5** tag on the [{code} website](http://codedellemc.com) to see all the projects.

 What's in it for contributors?
 ------------------------------